taiki-e/syn-serde/examples/json2rust/README.md

-Parse a JSON file into a `serde_syn::File` and print out a Rust syntax tree.
+Parse a JSON file into a `syn_serde::File` and print out a Rust syntax tree.

 ```text
 cargo run -- json2rust_main.json